 A biological control for the larvae is available as a microscopic pathogenic nematode (Steinernema kraussei) available from suppliers of biological controls.
 This is suitable for use in containers and in the open ground.
-For best results apply in August or early September when the soil temperature is warm enough for the nematode to be effective (5-20ºC/41-68ºF) and before the vine weevil grubs have grown large enough to cause serious damage.
+For best results apply in August or early September when the soil temperature or potting media is warm enough for the nematode to be effective (5-20ºC/41-68ºF) and before the vine weevil grubs have grown large enough to cause serious damage.

-Both nematodes can also be applied to garden soil, but often give poor results in dry or heavy soils.
-They work best in open potting composts, such as peat or coir.
+Both of these nematodes can give poor results in dry or heavy soils.
+They work best in lighter soils and open potting composts, such as peat or coir.
 Nematodes can be used safely on all edible and ornamental plants.

 Ornamental plants grown in containers can be treated with acetamiprid (e.g. Bug Clear Ultra Vine Weevil Killer) as a liquid drench applied to the compost.
 This insecticide gives protection against the grubs for up four months; treatment in mid- to late summer will control the young larvae and prevent damage occurring later in the autumn to spring period.
-This product cannot be used to treat edible plants or ornamental plants growing in open soil.
+This product cannot be used to treat edible plants or ornamental plants growing in the ground.